lark-parser/lark/docs/grammar.md

 %import <module> (<TERM1>, <TERM2>, <rule1>, <rule2>)
 ```

-If the module path is absolute, Lark will attempt to load it from the built-in directory (which currently contains `common.lark`, `python.lark`, and `unicode.lark`).
+If the module path is absolute, Lark will attempt to load it from the built-in directory (which currently contains `common.lark`, `lark.lark`, `python.lark`, and `unicode.lark`).

 If the module path is relative, such as `.path.to.file`, Lark will attempt to load it from the current working directory.
 Grammars must have the `.lark` extension.

-The rule or terminal can be imported under another name with the `->` syntax.
+The rule or terminal can be imported under another name (an alias) with the `->` syntax.

 **Example:**
 ```perl